Info Source 2024 : Library and Archives Canada

 Information related to the provision of client and reference services to the public may be stored in the following LAC systems: Query Management System (QMS) and the Contact Information Management System (CIMS).

-Individuals using or seeking to use LAC’s research facilities, collections and services, including those who register for on-site use; also individuals who are the subjects of reference queries or who are mentioned in them, particularly genealogical research inquiries.
+Individuals using or seeking to use LAC’s research facilities, collections and services, including those who register for onsite use; also, individuals who are the subjects of reference queries or who are mentioned in them, particularly genealogical research inquiries.

-Purpose of Collection
+Purpose of collection

 Personal information is collected pursuant to the Library and Archives of Canada Act.
 It is used to administer LAC programs and activities that provide public access to information and collections through research and consultation services.
 It is also used to manage user accounts and to issue user cards.

-Consistent Uses:
+Consistent uses:

 Information may be used and disclosed for analysis, evaluation and reporting purposes.
 The results of these activities are not disclosed in a manner that would identify individuals.

-Retention and Disposition Standards: Four years
+Retention and disposition standards: Four years

-Disposition Authority Number: 2015/007
+Disposition authority number: 2015/007

-Related Record Number: LAC PS 013
+Related record number: LAC PS 013

-Bank Number: LAC PPU 011
+Bank number: LAC PPU 011

-TBS Registration Number: 20110255
+TBS registration number: 20110255

-Symbols and Interlibrary Loan Policies in Canada
+Symbols and Interlibrary Loan Policies in Canada (CoR)

 Description:

 LAC maintains the Directory of Library Symbols and Interlibrary Loan Policies in Canada.
-The Directory includes names of Canadian institutions, postal addresses, telephone numbers, fax numbers, email addresses and other information to support Interlibrary Loan activities.
+The Directory includes names of Canadian institutions, postal addresses, telephone numbers, fax numbers, email addresses and other information to support interlibrary loan activities.

-Document Types:
+Document types:

 Correspondence, directory data and policy documentation.

-Record Number: LAC PS 170
+Record number: LAC PS 170

 Description:

-Information of the War Service Records Division used in support of managing former military personnel was transferred to LAC, where it became part of Military Personnel Records under the jurisdiction of the Librarian and Archivist of Canada.
+Information from the War Service Records Division used in support of managing former military personnel was transferred to LAC, where it became part of Military Personnel Records under the jurisdiction of the Librarian and Archivist of Canada.
 The transfer ensured that all service records of former members of the Canadian Forces were under a single authority.
 This Class of Records also includes records of former civilian employees of the Government of Canada.

-Document Types:
+Document types:

 Personnel files.

-Record Number: LAC CMHI 155
+Record number: LAC CMHI 155

-Army Reserve Force Pay Sheets
+Army Reserve Force Pay Sheets (PIB)

 Description: